StackVista/stackstate-docs/stackpacks/integrations/aws.md

 As V2 has been rebuilt from the ground up, it is not possible to migrate an existing installation automatically to V2.
 To move, the V1 (Legacy) stackpack must be removed, and the V2 stackpack installed.
 It is possible to run both stackpacks side by side during the migration process, however this configuration is not supported and will likely not work in the next major StackState release.

-To remove an existing V1 (Legacy) installation, view the removal instructions for
+To remove an existing V1 (Legacy) installation, [view the removal instructions for the stackpack here](/stackpacks/integrations/aws-legacy.md#uninstall).

 ### Deploy AWS Cloudformation stack